rspieker/digitalocean_v2/README.md

 Full client-side javascript implementation of the [Digital Ocean v2 (beta) API](https://developers.digitalocean.com/v2/).

 ##Token
-You first need to create a token for your account, this token is then provided to library.
+You first need to create a token for your account, this token is then provided to the library.
 ```javascript
 DOv2.token('<your token here>');
 ```